The Advantages and Disadvantages Of Peer to Peer Lending

 Lack of regulation

 P2P lending is a fast-growing industry and regulators are still figuring out exactly how to classify their services.
-Make sure you thoroughly read through the security measures platforms take with your funds before borrowing.
+Make sure you thoroughly read through the security measures platforms take with your funds before borrowing and starting compound interest investments.

 An uncorrelated asset class